Origins of the Village of Waterford Through 1845

 March 9, 1839 – Chapman and Barnes hired Eliphalet Cramer, of Milwaukee, to be their agent.
 Cramer was a wealthy gentleman and venture capitalist.
 He reportedly had impeccable credentials as evidenced by his affiliation with various businesses, a hospital, and lending banks.
 He too emigrated from Waterford, New York.
 Cramer paid $400 for the 320 acres and transferred the deed with a mortgage to Chapman and Barnes for $1,200.
 Today, this would be the approximate area bounded by Center Street (west) to Milwaukee Street (east) and St. Thomas Cemetery/Whitford Park (south) and Oak Lodge (north – near Harbor Heights subdivision).

 The minimum size land patent available at the time was 80 acres, one half of a quarter section.
-Barnes and Chapman wanted the east half section 35 of Township 4, Range 19.
+Barnes and Chapman wanted the east half of section 35, Township 4, Range 19.
 The township established in the county of Racine, known as Township 4, would become the Town of Rochester.

-June 23, 1842 – Chapman sells his rights of the east half section of section 35, Town of Rochester, for $2,000 to his brother-in-law Samuel C. Russ. (they married Barnes’ sisters)
+June 23, 1842 – Chapman sells his undivided property rights of the east half section of section 35, Town of Rochester, for $2,000 to his brother-in-law Samuel C. Russ. (they married Barnes’ sisters)

 February 1843 – Twelve more blocks were added to the original survey.
 Note the location of Old Settler’s Cemetery on Jefferson St..
 The lot numbers in a number of blocks were re-surveyed to a larger area, i.e.: Block 8, 11, and 15.